Skip to main content

 The following graph shows a breakdown of the top 10,000 most popular websites and which anti-bot systems do they use.

-Of all the anti-bot solutions out there, Cloudflare is the most popular among websites.
+Of all the anti-bot solutions out there, Cloudflare Bot Manager is the most popular among websites.
 Largely because more and more websites are using Cloudflare for its other products (CDN, etc.), making it the easiest option for many websites to implement.

 For more information on how to bypass anti-bot systems like Cloudflare, DataDome, PerimeterX, etc. then check out our bypass guides here: